THE TAO OF DENNIS

 4: THE GODDESS SHOWS THE WAY

-As long as we're holy pilgrims now, I wish for a better situation than being nibbled to death by giant squid.
+As long as we're holy pilgrims now, I pray for a better situation than being nibbled to death by giant squid.

 And my wish is granted!
 A Goddess shows me the way.
 Well, at first she tries to discourage me, but I insist.
-We pass flood damage.
-There's a dorm waiting for all of us, but I feel neutral, and she downright disapproves, so we push on.
+She leads us past a dorm waiting for all of us, but the area's flood-damaged, and might flood again.
+I feel neutral, and she downright disapproves, so we push on.
 The path winds through redwoods now, into a valley; the mountains are still far ahead.

 Next we meet an old woman, a Mystic Crone, who tells me "Your familiar, Silky... she's Evil!"
-But then she badmouths another woman too, and we run into Silky herself, and she's a beautiful young girl in this dream: charming, sexy, and warm.
+But then she badmouths another woman too, and she doesn't seem evil, and then we run into Silky herself, and she's a beautiful young girl in this dream: charming, sexy, and warm.
+And not evil at all.

-Defeated, the old woman gives up character assassination, and takes up jogging.
+Defeated, the Mystic Crone gives up character assassination, and takes up jogging.
+Much healthier for everyone.

 5: THE TAO OF DENNIS